SummerSlam (2016): Preliminary matches

 After that, Jon Stewart, acting as a replacement for the injured Big E, introduced the WWE Tag Team Champions, The New Day (Kofi Kingston and Xavier Woods) for their title defense against Luke Gallows and Karl Anderson.
 Gallows and Anderson executed the "Magic Killer" on Kingston, but Stewart entered the ring and distracted them.
 Gallows and Anderson then tried to injure Stewart's groin using the ring post when Big E ran in, making his return, and attacked Gallows and Anderson, thus causing a disqualification.
 Gallows and Anderson won the match, but The New Day retained the tag team championships.

 In the sixth match, Dean Ambrose defended the WWE World Championship against Dolph Ziggler.
 In the end, Ambrose executed "Dirty Deeds" on Ziggler to retain the title.

 After that, Becky Lynch, Naomi, and Carmella were scheduled to face Natalya, Alexa Bliss, and Eva Marie in a six-woman tag team match.
 After Eva Marie was declared absent, Nikki Bella was introduced as her replacement.
 The match ended when Nikki performed a Forearm Smash on Carmella, who had been distracted by Natalya and Bliss, and executed a Fireman's Carry Cutter to win the match for her team.

 Stephanie McMahon and Mick Foley then unveiled the new WWE Universal Championship belt in the ring.
 The inaugural champion was then determined in a match between "The Demon King" Finn Bálor and Seth Rollins, in a match that could only end in pinfall or submission.
-The match ended with Bálor executing the "Coup de Grace" on Rollins to become the inaugural WWE Universal Champion.
+Early in the match, Rollins powerbombed Bálor into the barricade, causing Bálor to legitimately dislocate his shoulder.
+Later, Bálor attempted a Coup de Grâce, but Rollins moved out of the way and performed a Pedigree for a nearfall.
+Bálor then avoided a Phoenix Splash attempt and dropkicked Rollins into the corner turnbuckles.
+Bálor attempted a Coup de Grâce, but Rollins countered into a Superplex and attempted a Pedigree, only for Bálor to counter into a double stomp.
+Afterwards, Bálor dropkicked Rollins into the turnbuckles twice and followed up with the Coup de Grâce on Rollins to become the inaugural WWE Universal Champion.

 Next, Rusev was scheduled to defend the United States Championship against Roman Reigns.
 However, before the match officially started, Rusev attacked Reigns, resulting in a brawl.
 While the referees tried to separate the two, Reigns hit Rusev with a chair.
 Finally, Rusev was declared unable to compete.
 After the announcement was made, Reigns attacked Rusev with a spear.